 A common solution to the ultrasound/gender dispute is to have one partner find out and the other not find out.
 As difficult as this sounds, it is really not such a big deal.
 Couples do this all the time.
 You can have the ultrasound tech write your baby’s gender on a piece of paper and seal it in an envelope.
 Then, only one of you needs to look if you want to.
 Another variation would be to have your partner and you both agree not to tell the other if you look at the envelope.
 This way you don’t know if the other knows.
 With this idea, you both have to be faithful to keep the other’s wishes.

-Sometimes waiting till the day of the ultrasound to decide is okay.
+Sometimes waiting until the day of the ultrasound to decide is okay.
 A lot of times even the partner that thinks he or she does not want to find out suddenly changes his or her mind at the last minute or vice versa.
 Wait and see how things go.
 There is no need to be stressed.
 If you are still not sure, tell the tech you are not sure and ask her if she would mind writing something in your records until you make up your mind.

 5. Ask Around

 Ask other people what they did.
 See how your friends and family members handled the situation.
 Maybe someone will influence your decision or give you some ideas you hadn’t thought about.